FrankKerschbaumer3/kube-flask/README.md

 If you would like to test using nginx as an ingress and test the application using artillery.

-1. Run the hosts.sh in the hosts diretcory using *`sudo sh hosts.sh` which will add *`192.168.99.100    dev.kube` to your hosts file which will allow local domain resolution to the IP of Minikube.
+1. Navigate to the `/kubernetes-yml` and run the hosts.sh using *`sudo sh hosts.sh add` which will add *`192.168.99.100    dev.kube` to your hosts file which will allow local domain resolution to the IP of Minikube.
 2. Next head to the `/kubernetes-yml` directory and run *`kubectl apply -f ingress.yml` which will create the nginx ingress.
 3. Use *`kubectl get ingresses.extensions --watch` and when the ip address shows up you will be able to reach the app at `dev.kube/` using the nginx ingress.